 The moment you decide you need a website or when considering registering your business.
 The sooner you get down to it the better.
 Once a domain name is unavailable it would become extremely costly to buy if at all possible.

 As you may have noticed, all of these points need to be considered when choosing a domain name.
 There will be cases that you would go against it and that is ok.
-Use our quick and easy way to look up if a domain is available with our free domain checker tool here.
-You can check all popular domains at once!
+Just be sure to consider all the variables before you proceed.

 Alternatively, Contact Us and we will put our expertise to work and find the right domain for you!